Learning Invariant Representations for Reinforcement Learning without Reconstruction: Experiments

 \textbf{Default Setting.} Here, the pixel observations have simple backgrounds as shown in \cref{fig:envs} (top row) with training curves for our \ouracronym and baselines.
 We see SLAC, a recent state-of-the-art model-based representation learning method that uses reconstruction, generally performs best.

+\textbf{Simple Distractors Setting.} Next, we include simple background distractors, shown in \cref{fig:envs} (middle row), with easy-to-predict motions.
+We use a fixed number of colored circles that obey the dynamics of an ideal gas (no attraction or repulsion between objects) with no collisions.
+Note the performance of \ouracronym remains consistent, as other methods start decreasing.

-\textbf{Natural Video Setting.} Next, we incorporate natural video from the Kinetics dataset~\citep{kineticsdataset} as background~\citep{azhang2018natrl}, shown in \cref{fig:envs} (bottom row).
-The results confirm our hypothesis: although a number of prior methods can learn effectively in the absence of complex distractors, when distractors are introduced, our non-reconstructive bisimulation based method attains substantially better results.
+\textbf{Natural Video Setting.} Then, we incorporate natural video from the Kinetics dataset~\citep{kineticsdataset} as background~\citep{azhang2018natrl}, shown in \cref{fig:envs} (bottom row).
+The results confirm our hypothesis: although a number of prior methods can learn effectively in the absence of distractors, when complex distractions are introduced, our non-reconstructive bisimulation based method attains substantially better results.

 To visualize the representation learned with our bisimulation metric loss function in \cref{eq:bisim_loss}, we use a t-SNE plot (\cref{fig:embedding_viz}).
 We see that even when the background looks drastically different, our encoder learns to ignore irrelevant information and maps observations with similar robot configurations near each other.
-On the far-left of \cref{fig:embedding_viz}, we took 10 nearby points in the t-SNE plot and average the observations.
-We see that the agent is quite crisp, which means neighboring points encode the agent in similar positions, but the backgrounds are very different, and so are blurry when averaged.
+See \cref{app:additional_vizualizations} for another visualization.